 They choose their courses (those that aren’t required) just like in any other high school model.
 All textbooks can be purchased through them and they supply detailed daily course guides for all enrollees.

-The tuition for child number one (as a high schooler) was roughly $900.00 including the books and new family fee.
+The tuition for child number one (as a high schooler) was far less than the tuition cost of a private school and it included the books and new family fee.
 Seton actually offers a tuition calculator on their site.
 Our enrollment meant that I only graded about 50% of my son’s tests (they grade all papers), his quarterly grades were calculated online, he had access to counselors and he ultimately received his diploma from this accredited school.

 Where You’ll Save

 Keep in mind as home schoolers we don’t need to spend oodles on the latest fashions and accessories like some traditional schoolers do.
 However, I will say that even home schoolers appreciate some new items at the start of their “school year” and a bit of “back-to-school shopping” for notebooks, pencils and folders can re-energize everyone.